mailcow/mailcow-dockerized-docs/docs/install-update.md

 ### Step 2

-When upgrading from a version older than May 13th, 2017 to a version released after that date, you need to run the following command first as network settings have been changes:
+When upgrading from a version older than May 13th, 2017 to a version released after that date, you need to run the following command first as network settings have been changed:

 ```
 docker-compose down